Remi-Coulom/joedb/doc/source/checkpoints.rst

 Checkpoints
 ===========

-In order to allow safe recovery from a crash, joedb uses the checkpoint technique of the Sprite Log-Structured File System [Rosenblum-1991]_.
+In order to allow safe recovery from a crash, joedb uses a checkpoint technique inspired by the Sprite Log-Structured File System [Rosenblum-1991]_.
 A checkpoint indicates a position in the log up to which all the events have been properly written.

 Two copies of two checkpoint positions are stored in the beginning of the joedb file.
 A checkpoint is written in 4 steps: